-- Section 410.
-Debt Statement.-(a) Before delivering any bonds or notes, or executing a lease evidencing the acquisition of a capital asset, the officer or officers authorized by ordinance of the local government unit shall prepare and verify under oath or affirmation a debt statement as of a date not more than sixty days before the filing with the department showing: - The gross indebtedness of the local government unit; (1) - By items, the claimed credits and exclusions from such gross (2)indebtedness permitted by this act in determining net debt; - (3) The remaining electoral debt, net nonelectoral debt and net lease rental debt of the local government unit totaled separately for each applicable debt limitation specified in this act; - The aggregate principal amount of the bonds or notes being issued or to be supported by a lease; - The amount thereof constituting new net nonelectoral debt or new net lease rental debt: - (6) The aggregate net nonelectoral debt and the net nonelectoral debt and net lease rental debt combined, stated separately, to be outstanding after settlement for the issue; - The borrowing base of the local government unit as shown by an appended borrowing base certificate; - (8) The applicable nonelectoral debt limit and the limit for nonelectoral plus lease rental debt computed as provided in this act. - (b) Where debt has previously been excluded as self-liquidating or subsidized debt, the debt statement shall be accompanied by a certification that no decrease in the amounts to be excluded is required by any change of circumstances, or if there has been a change so that less debt is to be excluded or if it has become possible to exclude a greater amount of debt, and the local government unit desires to do so, the debt statement shall be accompanied by appropriate certificates supporting the revised amount to be excluded and a revised approval shall be obtained from the department and filed in the office for the recording of deeds in the county in which such local government unit is located to effectuate such exclusion. - Section 411.
-Submission to Department.-(a) Before delivering any bonds or notes the local government unit shall apply for the approval of the department.
-The application, in such form as the department shall prescribe shall be accompanied by a transcript of the proceedings consisting of certified copies of any of the following which are applicable: - The ordinance calling the election in the case of electoral debt with proofs of all proper advertisements; - The return of election: - The ordinance or ordinances authorizing the bonds or notes and prescribing the manner of sale with proofs of proper publication;
+Section 17.
+Section 410 of the act is reenacted and amended to read: Section 410.
+Debt Statement.-(a) Before delivering any general obligation bonds or notes, or guaranteed revenue bonds or notes constituting nonelectoral debt or executing [a lease evidencing the acquisition of a capital asset,] an instrument evidencing lease rental debt the officer or officers [authorized by ordinance] of [the] a local government unit shall prepare and verify under oath or affirmation a debt statement as of a date not more than sixty days before the filing with the department or, in the case of notes issued under section 409, before the final adoption of the resolution authorizing their issue, showing:

+- (1) The gross indebtedness of the local government unit giving prospective effect to the provisions of section 1110(b) if debt is to be refunded; - (2) By items, the claimed credits and exclusions from such gross indebtedness permitted by this act in determining net debt; - [(3) The remaining electoral debt, net nonelectoral debt and net lease rental debt of the local government unit totaled separately for each applicable debt limitation specified in this act; - (4)] (3) The aggregate principal amount of the bonds or notes being issued or [to be supported by a lease] evidencing lease rental debt; - [(5) The amount thereof constituting new net nonelectoral debt or new net lease rental debt; - (6) The aggregate net nonelectoral debt and the net nonelectoral debt and net lease rental debt combined, stated separately, to be outstanding after settlement for the issue; - (7)] (4) The borrowing base of the local government unit as shown by an appended borrowing base certificate; - [(8)] (5) The applicable nonelectoral debt limit and the limit for nonelectoral plus lease rental debt computed as provided in this act; - (6) In the case of a refunding, the principal amount of bonds or notes which will no longer be deemed to be outstanding pursuant to section 1110(b) after settlement of the issue. - (b) Where debt has previously been excluded as self-liquidating or subsidized debt, the debt statement shall be accompanied by a certification that no decrease in the amounts to be excluded is required by any change of circumstances, or if there has been a change so that less debt is to be excluded or if it has become possible to exclude a greater amount of debt, and the local government unit desires to do so, the debt statement shall be accompanied by appropriate certificates supporting the revised amount to be excluded and a revised approval shall be obtained from the department and filed in the office for the recording of deeds in the county in which such local government unit is located to effectuate such exclusion.